New China fears in Taiwan after Trump snub

 Opposition lawmaker Chiang Wan-an called Trump’s reaction an “embarrassment” for Taiwan.

 “Trump and Xi appear to have established very good relations.
-Taiwan needs to tread very carefully and be alert,” he told Agence France-Presse.
+Taiwan needs to tread very carefully and be alert,” he told AFP.

 The comments were a “serious slap in the face” for Tsai, added political analyst Edward Chen of Tamkang University.